smallcloudai/refact/CONTRIBUTING.md

 **Tokenizer errors:**
 - Verify tokenizer path is correct
-- Check if tokenizer supports the model's special tokens
 - Use `fake` tokenizer for testing if needed

 **API connection issues:**
 - Verify endpoint URLs are correct
-- Check API key format and permissions
+- Check API key format authorization
 - Test with curl directly first

 **Completion not working:**